 Having refueled at Vino’s restaurant in Nice over lunchtime, we split into groups to head off up the Col. I was partnered with a much younger couple who promised to take it slowly on my account.
 It took us some time to find our way onto the Grande Corniche and I therefore anticipated that my club mates would arrive at the summit well ahead of me.
-The first few kms are quite tough and it was a very warm afternoon in early March.
+The first few kilometres are quite tough (10% average) and it was a very warm afternoon in early March.
 The younger couple started to flag, so I left them behind.

 I ascended at my pace (painfully slow), stopping every so often for a quick drink.
-As I reached the last km, there were a number of club mates watching from the roadside who gave me plenty of verbal encouragement.
+As I reached the last kilometre, there were a number of club mates watching from the roadside who gave me plenty of verbal encouragement.
 Soon others had joined in and I felt emboldened to go as fast as I could: still pretty slow.
-At the summit there was no sign of the other riders.
+At the summit there was no sign of the other club riders.

 Catching up with old friends is one of the more enjoyable aspects of attending the Championships.
 I first met the gentleman below in Stuttgart (2007).
 He’s first and foremost a passionate and knowledgable supporter of cycling and has been to more world championships (road, track, masters juniors) than I’ve had hot dinners.